Ghamza-Jd/janus-mobile-sdk/docs/src/contribution/contribution.md

 > Please make sure you use the correct Android SDK path.
 You can find the actual location of the SDK in the
 > Android Studio "Settings" dialog, under Languages & Frameworks → Android SDK.

+## Documentation

+We're using [mdbook](https://github.com/rust-lang/mdBook) as a general purpose documentation tool.
+Run `cargo install mdbook` to install it.
+And to run it open the docs directory in terminal and run `mdbook server --open`.